Skip to main content

 Identify psychosocial risks through employee listening

 It is important for employers to conduct proper risk assessments to identify the specific psychosocial hazards their workers face and the individuals who are most at risk.
-And this means getting out into the workforce and talking to people.
+And this means getting out into the workforce and listening to people.
 Asking individuals to report aggression or violence may not capture all voices and could potentially misrepresent the lived experience of employees.
-Their standardised questions can miss the nuances of how psychosocial risks manifest in different roles, teams and locations — for example, the occupational violence and aggression experienced by frontline workers can often go unreported[3].
+Standardized questions can miss the nuances of how psychosocial risks manifest in different roles, teams and locations — for example, the occupational violence and aggression experienced by frontline workers can often go unreported[3].
 The only way to identify the real hazards being faced by workers is by getting them involved in the assessment, using focus groups, official reporting channels and employee listening tools to understand the specific challenges they face.

 Protect and promote mental health at work by managing risks